danieka/churchplanner/README.md

 ###Installation

-Installation should be rather simple, first of you will need a lot of dependencies, almost all of them can be downloaded with pip:
+Installation should be rather simple, first of you will need a lot of dependencies, all of them can be downloaded with pip:

 django
 django-all-access
 south
 pytz
 django-crispy-forms
+Django-facebook
+celery
+django-celery

 You also need to download TokenInput: https://github.com/loopj/jquery-tokeninput

 Extract src and styles in static/jquery_fields/tokeninput

+Last you need to install RabbitMQ, or some other celery backend.

 ###Configuration